ramandrosoa/Linear-Regression/autocorrelation.md

 Corr(\varepsilon_i, \varepsilon_{i-1}) = \phi
 $$

+Therefore, the parameter $\phi$ is also the correlation coefficient.

 The lag k autocorrelation is given by $p_k = \phi^k$ for $k =1,2,...,$
 this equation is called the autocorrelation function.